guido57/IReye/README.md

 ### Prepare your Raspberry
 0. I used a [Raspberry PI 3 Model B Scheda madre CPU 1.2 GHz Quad Core, 1 GB RAM](https://www.amazon.it/gp/product/B01CD5VC92/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) bought at Amazon
 1. Start from a clean sd: I tested 8M and 32M SD Samsung cards.
-2. Install "Raspbian Stretch with Desktop" Raspbian Buster with Desktop" , I tested:
+2. Install "Raspbian Stretch with Desktop", I tested:
-   - Buster "2019-06-20-raspbian-buster-full.img" downloaded and with "installation guide" at [Download Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/)
-   - Stretch "2017-11-29-raspbian-stretch.img"
-   - Buster "2019-06-20-raspbian-buster-full.img" downloaded and with "installation guide" at [Download Raspbian Stretch]
+   - Stretch "	2018-11-13-raspbian-stretch.zip" downloaded and with "installation guide" at [Download Raspbian Stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-11-15/)
+   - at the moment (14th July 2019) Buster doesn't work with uv4l: SSL certificate seems not working!
  3. (Optional, if you don't have screen, keyboard and mouse) Prepare the SD you just created for headless operations following these instructions.
 See also [Raspbian Stretch Headless Setup Procedure](https://www.raspberrypi.org/forums/viewtopic.php?t=191252)

 ### Install the USB camera and microphone
 0. I tested Logitech C525 succesfully.
 Simply plug it into any USB port.
 C525 has an integrated microphone but if yours doesn't have it, plug a USB microphone in any USB port.